Mobile-Device Friendly Bulletin

 We believe in the Holy Spirit, the Lord, the giver of life, who proceeds from the Father and the Son.
 With the Father and the Son he is worshiped and glorified.
 He has spoken through the Prophets.
 We believe in one holy catholic and apostolic Church.
 We acknowledge one baptism for the forgiveness of sins.
 We look for the resurrection of the dead, and the life of the world to come.
 Amen.

-The Prayers of the People – adapted from the Way of Love prayers
+The Prayers of the People – Season of Creation

 Deacon: We pray especially for Donald, our President; Laura, our Governor; and Mike, our Mayor.

-Deacon: We pray especially for Karsyn, Luke, Amy, Sandee, Leonora, Tuesday, Vashti, Nancy, Sydney, Steven, Ellen, Cindy, Murray, Shelley, Billy, Victoria, Cathy, Clyde, Don, Stephen, Pam, Susan
+Deacon: We pray for the sick, especially Karsyn, Luke, Amy, Sandee, Leonora, Tuesday, Vashti, Nancy, Sydney, Steven, Ellen, Cindy, Murray, Shelley, Billy, Victoria, Cathy, Don, Stephen, Greg, Emily, Pam, Pamela, Phil, Deanna, Jenn, Mike, Mickey, D.J.; and we pray for those who care for them.

-Deacon: May all who have died, especially Alfred Jefferson, Lowell Blome; rest in peace and rise in glory.
+Deacon: May all who have died rest in peace and rise in glory, especially Betty Hill, John Laudick; and we pray for all those who grieve.

 Confession of Sin